eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 	2. Edit line 121 as the input directory of csv files

-		a) input directory
+		a. input directory

 			./path/to/local_directory/csvs/02_param_selection/*place*_revised_ids/

 	3. Edit line 626 as the output csv file

-		a) output line 563
+		a. output line 563

 			/path/to/local_directory/csvs/02_param_selection/selected_param_config/LTOP_cambodia_selected_config_revised_new_weights.csv